actioncrew/actionstack/projects/actionstack/epics/README.md

 ### Utilities

-- addEpics: Action to dynamically add epics.
+- run: Action to launch epics.
-- removeEpics: Action to dynamically remove epics.
+- stop: Action to stop epics.
 - ofType: RxJS operator to filter actions by type.

 ## Contribution